Hugh1996/Staffies4U-PP1/README.md

   - As a first time visitor, I want to be able to locate their social media links to determine how trustworthy as an organisation they are.

-  - The user can access the social media links in the footer, to view the organisations various social media accounts and find out further information.
+  - The user can access the social media links in the footer, to view the organisations various social media accounts and find out further information about them.

 - #### Returning Visitor Goals

-a.
-As a returning visitor, I want to see if there are any other staffies available for adoption.
+- As a returning visitor, I want to see if there are any other staffies available for adoption.

   - The user can review the "Our Staffies" section which is updated regularly once new dogs have been resuced and rehabilitated.

-b.
-As a returing visitor, I want the option to enquire about adoption should I be interested.
+- As a returing visitor, I want the option to enquire about adoption should I be interested.

-- The user has the option to enquire about a particular staffy by filling out the form or alternatively contact the organisation directly using the contact details in the footer.
+  - The user has the option to enquire about a particular staffy by filling out the form.

+  - The user can also contact the organisation directly using the contact details in the footer.

 - Frequent User Goals

-  a.
-As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.
+- As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.

+  - The user can review the "Our Staffies" section which is updated regularly once new dogs have been resuced and rehabilitated.

-  b.
-As a frequent user, I want the option to easily contact the organisation.
+- As a frequent user, I want the option to easily contact the organisation.

+  - The user has two options to get in touch with the organisation.
+  - They may complete the form.
+  - Contact details are located in the footer.

 - ### Further Testing